alvinng4/ChessSL/README.md

 ## Universal Chess Interface (UCI)
 Due to time constraint, only the bare minimal commands are implemented to work with the lichess-bot API (https://github.com/lichess-bot-devs/lichess-bot).

-To run the engine, simply run
+To run the engine, simply navigate into the `scripts` folder and run
 ```
 python3 uci.py
 ```